DzimaSh/car-directory/README.md

 # Web-App: Car Directory

 This web application is a directory of cars and their manufacturers.
-By default it uses two SQL data sources: a car directory and a manufacturer directory.
+By default it uses two SQL data sources: a **Car Directory** and a **Manufacturer directory**.

-## Directory
+## Directories

 - Car Directory
 - Manufacturer Directory